-BUILD Gang Prevention and Intervention Curriculum
+BUILD Violence Prevention & Intervention Curriculum

-The mission of the initiative is to engage youth in the schools and on the streets so they can realize their educational and career potential and contribute to the stability, safety, and well-being of our communities.
+The mission of the initiative is to "engage youth in the schools and on the streets so they can realize their educational and career potential and contribute to the stability, safety, and well-being of our communities".
 The target population is youth at various stages of gang involvement and affiliation, between the ages of 8-17 years old.
 The Minneapolis BUILD model focuses on two components:

-- 10-week prevention curriculum for grade school and middle school at-"hope" youth that are exposed to the lures of gangs and violence and
+- 10-week prevention curriculum for grade school and middle school at-"hope" youth that are exposed to the lures of gangs and violence and a

 - 12-week intervention curriculum for high school at-"hope" youth that are already involved/affiliated or leaning toward getting involved/affiliated with gangs and violent behavior.

 Both curriculums provide positive youth development activities, community resource development, adult mentoring relationships, and intervention/rehabilitation with adjudicated youth.

 The curriculum is user friendly and encourages full participation by the youth and facilitator.
 The key outcomes of the programs are to create self-awareness, understand positive and negative influences of their neighborhood, build decision-making skills, develop positive relationships, build negotiating skills, understand emotions, and learn goal setting.
 The curriculum also discusses issues dealing with drug use/abuse.